cs396-web-dev/spring2022/pages/_assignments/lab04.md

 </style>

 ## Overview / Set Up
-In today's lab, you're going to get starter with your homework by going through the first three sections of [Homework 3](hw03):
+In today's lab, you're going to get started with your homework by going through the first three sections of [Homework 3](hw03):

 {:.compact}
 1. Introduction